jedarden/denoising/README.md

        ```bash
        python -m src.main
        ```
+       > On first run, if the model file is missing, it will be downloaded automatically to `models/silero-denoiser.pth`.
      - Or, by setting the `PYTHONPATH` so Python treats `src/` as a package:
        ```bash
        PYTHONPATH=. python src/main.py